lksdnx/ndxtest/docs/MANUAL.rst

 Building a Strategy
 -------------------

+A script (`tutorial.py`) containing all the lines of code hereafter exists in the `docs <https://github.com/lksdnx/ndxtest/tree/master/docs>`_ of the repo.

 Now that the data is up to date we can build a first strategy.
 Strategies are built using :class:`ndxtest.utils.Strategy` as well as some of the indicator functions found in :mod:`ndxtest.indicators`.
 An instantiated Strategy object has to